ReactiveX/rxdart/README.md

 #### Install Flutter

-In order to run the flutter example, you must have Flutter installed.
+To run the flutter example, you must have Flutter installed.
 For installation instructions, view the online [documentation](https://flutter.io/).

 #### Run the app